hi-a/trinity-quickstart/README.rst

     ~# systemctl enable ntpd
     ~# systemctl start ntpd

-- Make sure tyhe master node can ssh to the kvm host without a password
+- Make sure the master node can ssh to the kvm host without a password